evanfoss/epl_micropumphw/README.md

 This project was the hardware to be accompanied by the <a href="https://github.com/EPL-Engineering/epl_impup-fw">EPL Micropump Firmware</a> which is <a href="https://github.com/evanfoss/epl_micropumpfw">mirrored here</a>.
 The pair of projects is a wearable intracochlear drug delivery pump.

 WARNING: This device is not for use on humans.
+It was experimental and not intended for actual medical use.

 ## History
 1. The initial version was done by Ishmael S. Wagner it was built in a large inclosure from Bud Industries.